 36. Our children are growing up bilingually and it’s an incredible privilege to experience.
 Now I get to live my linguist-self’s dream, see my kids grow up bilingually and be a part of the adventure that is family life across two languages, countries and cultures.

-37. When the time came for our son to start school, I’d becoming interested in exploring alternative education, unschooling and self-directed learning.
+37. When the time came for our son to start school, I was interested in exploring alternative education, unschooling and self-directed learning.
 We enrolled him in a self-directed school and a new adventure began!

 38. For three years, I volunteered and worked part-time at the school as a learning facilitator for English.